 - Those suffering from stress or stress related illness.

-Fitness Excel offers Pilates, Yoga, Tai chi fitness, life coaching, Mindfulness, Wellness to companies, both group bookings and one-to-one.
-Whether your staff are looking for a lunch time session or after office hours, Pilates exercises can help reduce a stiff back and neck, through prolonged sitting at a desk or computer.
-Improve your core stability muscles and posture and increase your energy levels.
+Fitness Excel offers live on-line Pilates and yoga lunch time session or after office hours, Pilates or yoga exercises can help reduce a stiff back and neck, through prolonged sitting at a desk.